 - Recommend logging contractors and negotiate logging costs

-- Tree selection and marking for timber harvest
+- Select and mark trees for timber harvest

 - Other technical services as required

-NCF takes great care in developing and overseeing your timber harvest from planning to completion.
-The process first begins with an initial site visit to evaluate your forest stands and discuss harvest options and logistics.
+NNRG takes great care in developing and overseeing your timber harvest from planning to completion.
+The process begins with a free site visit to evaluate your forest stands and discuss harvest options and logistics.
 Additional site visits may be necessary to discuss and develop harvest options depending on the complexity of the operation.
-The timber harvest plan will then be developed based on your goals and the needs of your forest.
-Once that has been completed, NNRG prepares the Forest Practices Application (FPA) for your submission to the Washington State Department of Natural Resources (DNR) and other permits to jurisdictions as required.
-Please note that submitting the FPA will require a landowner signature, review of the document, and payment of a permit fee.* NNRD will then mark the boundaries of the harvest unit and/or property and select and mark trees for removal.
-The next step is to develop the logging contract, interview, and select a logging contractor, and negotiate logging costs.
-NNRG will oversee the logging process and timber marketing throughout the harvest.
-Finally, we will prepare summaries of timber sales and assist you in the preparation of forest excise tax returns to Washington State Department of Revenue.
+If the planned timber harvest is not included in an existing Forest Management Plan or Conservation Activity Plan, a timber harvest plan will be developed based on your goals and the needs of your forest.
+Once that has been completed, NNRG will mark the boundaries of the harvest unit and any riparian buffers.
+NNRG will then prepare the Forest Practices Application (FPA) for you to submit to the Washington State Department of Natural Resources (DNR) and other permits as required.
+Please note that submitting the FPA will require a landowner signature, review of the document, and payment of a permit fee.* NNRG will then select and mark trees for removal, develop the logging contract, interview and select a logging contractor, and negotiate logging costs.
+NNRG will oversee the logging process and timber marketing during the harvest through weekly compliance checks.
+Finally, we will prepare summaries of timber sales and assist you with the preparation of forest excise tax returns to the Washington State Department of Revenue.

-*The landowner pays the permit fee associated with the application.
-As of November 2014, the permit fee is typically $100, but this may vary depending on the nature of the ownership or harvest project.
-It is subject to change per DNR.
-Notification on fees is available here.
+*As of November 2020, the permit fee is typically $100, but this may vary depending on the nature of the ownership or harvest project.
+It is subject to change by DNR.
+More information about fees is available here.

 Resources to help forest owners embark on a harvest project: